Catherine St Aubyn

-Catherine St Aubyn (1760–1836) was a Cornish amateur artist.
+Catherine St Aubyn Molesworth (2 September 1760 – 21 October 1836) was a British amateur artist.

 Life

-Catherine St Aubyn was born in 1760, the daughter of Sir John St Aubyn, 4th Baronet of the St Aubyn Baronetcy of Clowance, in the County of Cornwall.
+Catherine St Aubyn was born in London, where she was baptised the same day at St James's Church, Piccadilly.
+She was the daughter of Sir John St Aubyn, 4th Baronet of Clowance, Cornwall, and his wife, Elizabeth Wingfield.
 Her brother was the long-serving Member of Parliament and fossil collector Sir John St Aubyn, 5th Baronet.
 Her father was a friend and patron of the painter John Opie, and he arranged for Catherine to have lessons.
 Her work is rare but there are a few of her works at St Michael's Mount.